Introverts often have a unique way of expressing themselves, reflecting their inner world and preferences.

 12. “I’m not bored, I’m relaxed.”

-In quiet moments, introverts might appear disengaged to some people.
-This phrase explains that their calm exterior is a sign of contentment, not boredom.
-It helps people understand that silence and stillness can be enjoyable states for introverts.
+In those quiet moments where nothing is happening, you might look disengaged to some people.
+This line explains that your calm exterior is actually a sign of total contentment.
+You don’t need constant “doing” to feel satisfied; silence and stillness are perfectly enjoyable states for you.

 13. “Can we meet somewhere quieter?”